In this guide, we outline some of the major reasons why water is important to society.

-Washing and human waste are key components of health, hygiene and sanitation.
+Washing and management of human waste are key components of health, hygiene and sanitation.

 We need water for showers, baths, toilets, taps, and so on (and we also use water for cooking and other household activities)

 Developed countries tend not to have an issue with this, apart from those with contaminated public water supplies.